roboticeyes/openrex/doc/rex-spec-v1.md

 Please note that some of the data types offer a LOD (level-of-detail) information.
 This value can be interpreted as 0 being the highest level.
 As data type we use 32bit for better memory alignment.

 *Italic* data blocks are deprecated and are not used anymore!
+The C# checkmark refers to reading only.

 #### DataType LineSet (0)